 Fighting the rich and powerful, Allred has relentlessly taken on presidents, corporations, politicians, celebrities, priests, sexual predators, government and others who have harmed her clients and violated the law.

 Some of Allred's cases will be familiar.
-She represented Amber Frey, girlfriend of convicted murderer Scott Peterson and fought for the rights of the family of O.J.
+She represented Amber Frey, girlfriend of convicted murderer Scott Peterson, and fought for the rights of the family of O.J.
 Simpson's murdered ex-wife, Nicole.
-She and her law firm won a multi-million dollar verdict for Hunter Tylo, an actress who had been discriminated against because she became pregnant.
-Allred was the first to speak out for the protection of children from Michael Jackson, and she has also represented clients in cases involving the murder of actor Robert Blake's wife, rocker Tommy Lee's battery charges, model Kelly Fisher's lawsuit against her fiancé, Dodi Fayed, just before he died along side Princess Diana.
-She also represents 57 young women who were secretly videotaped taking their clothes off as part of a job interview at Hooters.
+She and her law firm won a multimillion-dollar verdict for Hunter Tylo, an actress who had been discriminated against because she became pregnant.
+Allred was the first to speak out for the protection of children from Michael Jackson, and she represented clients in cases involving the murder of actor Robert Blake's wife, rocker Tommy Lee's battery charges, and model Kelly Fisher's lawsuit against her fiancé, Dodi Fayed, just before he died alongside Princess Diana.
+She also represented 57 young women who were secretly videotaped taking their clothes off as part of a job interview at Hooters.

-Allred is renowned for her bold and creative tactics, and she recounts such unconventional strategies as visiting the all-male steam room of the Friars Club armed with a tape measure for the naked men and warbling the Peggy Lee hit "Is That All There Is?" in order to end its men-only policy, and waging a sit-in and being locked inside the Los Angeles County District Attorney's office overnight to protest inadequate enforcement of child support laws.
+Allred is renowned for her bold and creative tactics.
+She recounts such unconventional strategies as visiting the all-male steam room of the Friars Club armed with a tape measure for the naked men and warbling the Peggy Lee hit "Is That All There Is?" to end its men-only policy.
+She also waged a sit-in and was locked inside the Los Angeles County District Attorney's office overnight to protest inadequate enforcement of child support laws.

 Allred opens our eyes not only to the significant positive strides we've made in recent decades, but more importantly, to how much further we still have to go to empower all members of society — especially women, minorities, and others who are deprived of their rights.